Andcart/sola-dk/README.md

 4.  **Event Processing**: When a new event is detected, its raw log data is passed to the `EventProcessor`.
 The processor decodes the event's arguments (e.g., sender, amount) and then makes a non-blocking HTTP request to the CoinGecko API to get the current USD price of the transferred token (WETH in this simulation).

 5.  **Broadcast Simulation**: The enriched data—now including the transaction hash, user address, amount, and USD value—is sent to the `TransactionBroadcaster`.
-It formats this data into a human-readable log message that clearly describes the action that would be taken on the destination chain (e.g., "Simulating UNLOCK transaction...").
+It formats this data into a human-readable log message that clearly describes the action that would be taken on the destination chain (e.g., `SIMULATING UNLOCK TRANSACTION...`).

 6.  **Continuous Operation**: The loop continues by updating the last polled block number and pausing for a configured interval before scanning the next block range.
 The entire process is asynchronous, making efficient use of I/O-bound operations like network requests.